 Scholarly Commons Citation

 Treanor, William Michael, "Process Theory, Majoritarianism, and the Original Understanding" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 464.
+464.